 Developed to provide for injection of thermoset material either directly into the cavity or through a small sub-runner and gate into the cavity.

 The conventional two-plate mold consists of two halves fastened to the two platens of the molding machine’s clamping unit.
 When the clamping unit is opened, the two mold halves open, as shown in (b).
 The most obvious feature of the mold is the cavity, which is usually formed by removing metal from the mating surfaces of the two halves.
 Molds can contain a single cavity or multiple cavities to produce more than one part in a single shot.
 The figure shows a mold with two cavities.
 The parting surfaces (or parting line in a cross-sectional view of the mold) is where the mold opens to remove the part(s).

 In addition to the cavity, there are other features of the mold that serve indispensable functions during the molding cycle.
-A mold must have a distribution channel through which the polymer melt flows from the nozzle of the injection barrel into the mold cavity.
+Mold must have a distribution channel through which the polymer melt flows from the nozzle of the injection barrel into the mold cavity.
 The distribution channel consists of (1) a sprue, which leads from the nozzle into the mold; (2) runners, which lead from the sprue to the cavity (or cavities); and (3) gates that constrict the flow of plastic into the cavity.
 There are one or more gates for each cavity in the mold.

 Three plate mold